Probing Conceptual Understanding of Large Visual-Language Models: Benchmark and Evaluation Metrics

-\textbf{Probe-B: Contextual Understanding} To generate a dataset that probes for model understanding on objects and their relationship to contextual cues found in an image's background, we collected samples from MSCOCO \cite{coco} consisting of 80 objects.
-These samples are used to probe model reliance on background cues and reliance on co-occurrence between objects.
-An overview of Probe-B is shown in Figure \ref{fig:dataset_overview} For each group, there is an unmodified image $x_0$, an image with a random patch on the background $\tilde{x_0}$, a modified image where the background is removed $\tilde{x_1}$ and 80 or less prompts.
+For each group, there is an unmodified image $x_0$, an image with a random patch on the background $\tilde{x_0}$, a modified image where the background is removed $\tilde{x_1}$ and 80 or fewer prompts.
 We have two splits in this data, the first removing the background but keeping all objects Probe-B$_{MR}$ and the other removing both background and all other objects Probe-B$_R$.
 Probe-B$_R$ aims to probe models on whether they use conceptual maps on object co-occurrence to improve recognition.
 Probe-B$_{MR}$ aims to probe models on whether they have conceptual maps related to what group of objects are likely to be in what scenery or possible physical relations to each other.
 Poor performance on these tasks would indicate model use of such conceptual mappings, while good performance means they are focusing on object recognition only.

-We experiment with four fillers: black, gray, Gaussian noise, or a random scene.
+We experiment with four fillers: black, gray, gaussian noise, or a random scene.
 Random scenery was collected from the Indoor Scenes Dataset \cite{quattoni2009recognizing} and the Kaggle Landscape dataset \cite{arnaud58}.
-These images were manually filtered to ensure none of the 80 MSCOCO classes were present.
+These images were manually filtered to ensure none of the 80 MS COCO classes were present.
 For single objects, images were only kept if the size of the object was between a threshold where the object was not too large and not too small relative to the image size.
-Table \ref{tab:dataset_summary} shows a summary about the annotations in Probe-B.